pvcraven/arcade_book/source/chapters/14_classes/classes.rst

     print("The cat population is:", Cat.population)
     print("The cat population is:", cat1.population)

-When we see a variable ``Cat.population``, we immediately know it is static.
+When we are reading code and come across a variable like ``Cat.population``, we immediately know it is static.
 How?
 All class names start with a capital letter, so ``Cat`` is a class.
 The only attributes that we can refer to with a class, rather than an instance, are static variables.
 So ``population`` must be static.
-If we use ``cat1.population``, any programmer reading that code might assume it is an instance variable rather than a static variable, so that makes debugging really hard.
+If we use ``cat1.population``, a programmer reading that code might mistakenly assume it is an instance variable rather than a static variable, so that makes debugging really hard.
 To reduce confusion, always refer to static variables using the class name.